sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-create/cp-cf-security-xsuaa-create.md

 Assign your user the role collection that contains the necessary role to view the products in the product list.

-3. Open the SAP Cloud Platform Cockpit.
+3. Open the SAP BTP Cockpit.

 4. Navigate to your subaccount.